Collective or Class Actions and Claims Aggregation in the United Kingdom

 The competition litigation landscape in the UK is at a particularly interesting stage of its development in respect of collective actions.
 Long recognised as a dynamic and ‘claimant-friendly’ forum for competition damages claims more generally, the UK now also has an expanded competition-specific opt-out collective actions regime that is really ‘getting off the ground’, alongside an established alternative route for claims aggregation and joint case management for cases involving multiple claimants where a CPO application is not considered suitable.

-1 Kim Dietzel and Stephen Wisking are partners, James White is an associate, Andrew North is of counsel and Ruth Allen is a professional support lawyer at Herbert Smith Freehills LLP.
+1 Kim Dietzel and Stephen Wisking are partners, James White is a senior associate, Andrew North is an of counsel and Ruth Allen is a professional support lawyer at Herbert Smith Freehills

 2 There are a number of reasons for the UK’s reputation as a ‘claimant-friendly’ jurisdiction, including a generally high standard of procedural fairness, an established judiciary willing to grapple with complex legal and economic issues, and wide disclosure rules.
-While the EU Damages Directive is intended to create a more level playing field in terms of private enforcement of competition law across EU Member States, important differences between jurisdictions still remain, and the UK is expected to maintain its position as a forum of choice.
+While recent developments have raised questions around the UK’s status as a forum of choice (e.g., the EU Damages Directive, which is intended to create a more level playing field in terms of private enforcement of competition law across EU Member States; and changes to the rules on jurisdiction and the enforcement of judgments following the UK’s exit from the EU), the UK has not seen a noticeable reduction in the number of competition law group actions that have been brought in recent months and years.
+Additionally, it is worth noting that it remains possible to rely on a European Commission infringement decision in the UK where the law applicable to the claim incorporates EU law, such that claimants are not necessarily prevented from relying on European Commission infringement decisions in UK proceedings as they would have done up to the end of 2020.

 3 The High Court routes discussed in this chapter are specific to the courts of England and Wales; different rules apply in Scotland and Northern Ireland.
 England and Wales is by far the largest jurisdiction within the United Kingdom in terms of competition cases, and therefore the focus of this chapter.
 The competition-specific collective actions regime before the Competition Appeal Tribunal applies to all of the United Kingdom.